ArielS-gif/The-Jamba-Roulette/README.md

 ## How To Install

+- Download the Release & Unzip it anywhere you ant to.
 - Navigate To - chrome://extensions/
 - Set "Developer mode" on
-- Click on "Load unpacked" and select the folder that i attached.
+- Click on "Load unpacked" and select the folder.